domezsolt/ZeroProofML/docs/autodiff_mask_real.md

 # Transreal Autodifferentiation with Mask-REAL Rule

+> See also: Topic 3 “Autodiff Modes” (`docs/topics/03_autodiff_modes.md`) for Mask‑REAL vs Saturating vs Hybrid and practical setup.

 ## Overview

 The ZeroProof library implements automatic differentiation (autodiff) for transreal arithmetic with the **Mask-REAL rule**.
 This rule ensures that gradients remain well-defined and stable even when computations produce non-REAL values (infinities or indeterminate forms).